Legislation

 orders a hearing in a civil proceeding to commit or transfer a person to

-or retain him in a state institution when such person is alleged to be
+or retain a person in a state institution when such person is alleged to

-to represent such person upon the appeal if it is satisfied that he is
+person upon the appeal if it is satisfied that such person is

 financially unable to obtain counsel.